-Known as “The Wizard of the Saddle”, Forrest was not only the finest cavalry commander that America ever produced; he was a first-rate practitioner of mobile warfare and combined arms.
-His campaigns are reminiscent of (and presage) those of such panzer leaders as Guderian and Rommel; and his rapidly moving strike forces were combined-arms formations composed of cavalry and mounted infantry, supported by batteries of horse artillery.
-He born to be a soldier, just as John Keats was born to be a poet.
+Known as “The Wizard of the Saddle”, Forrest was not only the finest cavalry commander that America ever produced, he was a first-rate practitioner of mobile warfare and combined arms.
+His campaigns are reminiscent of (and presage) those of such panzer leaders as Guderian and Rommel, and his rapidly moving strike forces were combined-arms formations composed of cavalry and mounted infantry, supported by batteries of horse artillery.
+Forrest was born to be a soldier, as John Keats was born to be a poet.
 His grasp of tactics, the operational art, and ability to inspire men in battle were intuitive and self-taught, as he was without any kind of military education or experience.

 Forrest’s background was that of entrepreneur and self-made millionaire.
 His fortune was made before the war as a land speculator, planter, slave trader, and even Mississippi Riverboat Gambler!
 By 1860 he had earned a reputation as a duelist and a man of extreme personal courage.
 His fiery temper was terrifying to subordinates and superiors alike, and on at least one occasion he threatened his superior, Braxton Bragg, with death.